tcherney/zig-http/README.md

 # zig-http
-- Basic http server in zig
+- Basic http server in zig with small framework like interface

 ## TODO
 - [] Basic functionality